 Last Week Tonight with John Oliver – The most educational comedy show.
 Never has learning about any topic have been so much fun.
 Highly recommended!
 Also as a US show there is some US focus (naturally) but not as much as other US shows.

 Downsides: Haven’t found any so far.
-Some people in the US may find the political viewpoints too liberal but I’m fine with that as in Europe these are widely accepted viewpoints 🙂
+Some people in the US may find the political viewpoints too left-leaning but I’m fine with this as in Europe these are widely accepted viewpoints.

 Mark Manson – Life advice that doesn’t suck – The author of The New York Times bestsellers The Subtle Art of Not Giving a Fuck and Everything Is Fucked: A Book About Hope has a Youtube channel with fundamental understandable advice about personal growth.
 I just love the honest approach on this one.
 No tolerance for bullshit!